Guide to Forced Perspective Photography

-There are times when having a shallow depth of field can work, but unless you have a particular reason to have the background (or foreground) blurred, keeping things sharp is the best way to go.
+There are times when having a shallow depth of field (see guide) can work, but unless you have a particular reason to have the background (or foreground) blurred, keeping things sharp is the best way to go.

 Keep in mind, though, using a smaller aperture will require more light.
 Either make sure your scene is well-lit or boost your ISO a bit to compensate.